 Cambodian Ingredients for a Fish Amok Recipe

 As for ingredients, do you like Thai food?
-If so, the ingredients are very similar – if you cook Thai you can cook Cambodian cuisine.
+If so, the ingredients are very similar – if you cook Thai you can cook Cambodian cuisine and enjoy Amok food, too.

 Ingredients like lemongrass, garlic, turmeric, coconut milk, kaffir lime leaf, fish sauce, palm sugar and shrimp paste are all very common and they are available now in most supermarkets.
 But you will also see a greater use of eggs and European vegetables than in Thailand thanks to the French influence.

 If you have the opportunity, take a cooking class in Cambodia.
+You can learn easy Cambodian food recipes by doing so so that you can prepare Cambodian traditional food.
 They are available in Siem Reap or Phnom Penh.
-Fish Amok will likely be on of the dishes you learn to cook in the class.
+Fish Amok will likely be one of the dishes you learn to cook in the class.
 But in the meantime, you can use this Cambodian Fish Amok recipe to try it at home.

 We had the great pleasure of enjoying a sunset cruise in Kampot, a highlight of our trip.
 Watching the fishermen prepare their boats for their night’s work was fascinating.
 After our relaxing river cruise, we enjoyed Cambodian fish amok for dinner.
 What a superb meal!
 So, that meal was the inspiration for presenting this Cambodian amok recipe to you.